RayBB/airflow-vpa/README.md

 -   The targetRef only needs to provide a [ScaleStatus](https://v1-16.docs.kubernetes.io/docs/reference/generated/kubernetes-api/v1.14/#scalestatus-v1-autoscaling).
 	-   A ScaleStatus has two fields:
 		-   replicas (integer) - number of observed instances of the scaled object.
-		-   selector (string) - a label selector (such as the one set by Airflow)
+		-   selector (string) - a label selector (such as the one set by Airflow).
 -   To my knowledge, there is no native Kubernetes controller that allows you to add instances of pods to it, as would be needed when pods are deployed from the KubernetesPodOperator.
 -   As such, we cannot use the VPA for Airflow tasks.